 The resultant peace initiated by Gaozu brought the stability necessary for culture to again thrive and grow.
 Trade with the west began during this time and arts and technology increased in sophistication.
 The Han are considered the first dynasty to write their history down but, as Shi Huangdi destroyed so many of the written records of those who came before him, this claim is often disputed.
 There is no doubt, however, that great advances were made under the Han in every area of culture.

 The Yellow Emperor's Canon of Medicine, China's earliest written record on medicine was codified during the Han Dynasty.
-Gunpowder, which the Chinese had already invented, became more refined.
 Paper was invented at this time and writing became more sophisticated.
 Gaozu embraced Confucianism and made it the exclusive philosophy of the government, setting a pattern which would continue on to the present day.

-Even so, unlike Shi Huangdi, he practiced tolerance for all other philosophies and, as a result, literature and education flourished under his reign.
+Even so, unlike Shi Huangdi, he did not legislate philosophy for others.
+He practiced tolerance for all other philosophies and, as a result, literature and education flourished under his reign.
 He reduced taxes and disbanded his army who, nevertheless, rallied without delay when called upon.

 After his death in 195 BCE, his wife, Empress Lu Zhi (l.
 241-180 BCE), installed a series of puppet kings, beginning with the crown prince Liu Ying (Emperor Hui, r.
 195-188 BCE), who served her interests but still continued his policies.
 These programmes maintained stability and culture enabling the greatest of the Han emperors, Wu Ti (also known as Wu the Great, r.
 141- 87 BCE), to embark on his enterprises of expansion, public works, and cultural initiatives.
 He sent his emissary Zhang Qian to the west in 138 BCE which resulted in the official opening of the Silk Road in 130 BCE.